 According to Gina Kolata at The New York Times, the study looked at 5,179 patients over three and a half years, most of whom had experienced chest pain.
 It specifically did not assess the value of bypass surgery on patients who have heart attacks or blocked left main coronary arteries.
 In those two cases, using stents can save people’s lives.

 Some doctors still disagree with the findings.
-They argue that the study did not look at the benefits of stents for people with LDL cholesterol.
+They argue that the study did not look at the benefits of stents for people with particular risk factors.
 They further argue that newer stents release drugs that reduce the likelihood that arteries will close after surgery.
 And, in this study, attention was paid to ensuring patients adhered to their drug treatment plan, which is not feasible in normal situations.

 Part of the reason that the stents may not have any better results than drugs is that artery blockages can present themselves in multiple places.
 Some plaque that narrows the artery may never lead to a heart attack and other plaque could.
 Yet, it is not possible to know which plaques are potentially lethal.